gradientdev/Affirmations/README.md

 # Affirmations

-A affirmation quote app that I am making to practice using RecyclerView in Android.
+A affirmation quote app that I am making to practice using RecyclerViews in Android.

+This app is currently in progress, but more updates will come soon!